Rayc940/ece5160-fast-robot/lab1/lab.md

 ---

-## Objective

-The goal of this lab is to become familiar with the Artemis Nano board and to establish communication between the Artemis board and the computer.
-This lab is divided into two parts:

-- **Lab 1A:** Arduino IDE setup and programming the Artemis
-- **Lab 1B:** Bluetooth Low Energy (BLE) communication using Python and Jupyter

----

 ## Prelab 1A

 The Arduino IDE was installed and updated to the latest version.
-The Apollo3 board package was added through the Boards Manager using the provided JSON configuration.
+The Apollo3 board package was added using the provided JSON configuration.
 After connecting the Artemis board via USB, the corresponding board and serial port were selected.

 ---